myparcelnl/sdk/README.md

 4. You can now use the SDK in your project!

 ## Quick start and examples
-Add the following line to your project to import the SDK class for creating shipments.
+Add the following lines to your project to import the SDK classes for creating shipments.
 ```php
 use MyParcelNL\Sdk\src\Helper\MyParcelCollection;
 use MyParcelNL\Sdk\src\Model\Repository\MyParcelConsignment;